 What is CyclicBarrier in Java

-CyclicBarrier in Java is a synchronizer introduced in JDK 5 on java.util.Concurrent package along with other concurrent utility like Counting Semaphore, BlockingQueue, ConcurrentHashMap etc. CyclicBarrier is similar to CountDownLatch which we have seen in last article What is CountDownLatch in Java and allows multiple threads to wait for each other (barrier) before proceeding.
-Difference between CountDownLatch and CyclicBarrier is a also very popular multi-threading interview question in Java.
-CyclicBarrier is a natural requirement for concurrent program because it can be used to perform final part of task once individual tasks are completed.
-All threads which wait for each other to reach barrier are called parties, CyclicBarrier is initialized with number of parties to be wait and threads wait for each other by calling CyclicBarrier.await() method which is a blocking method in Java and blocks until all Thread or parties call await().
-In general calling await() is shout out that Thread is waiting on barrier. await() is a blocking call but can be timed out or Interrupted by other thread.
-In this Java concurrency tutorial we will see What is CyclicBarrier in Java and an example of CyclicBarrier on which three Threads will wait for each other before proceeding further.
+CyclicBarrier in Java is a synchronizer introduced in JDK 5 on java.util.Concurrent package along with other concurrent utility like Counting Semaphore, BlockingQueue, ConcurrentHashMap etc. CyclicBarrier is similar to CountDownLatch which we have seen in the last article What is CountDownLatch in Java and allows multiple threads to wait for each other (barrier) before proceeding.
+The difference between CountDownLatch and CyclicBarrier is an also very popular multi-threading interview question in Java.
+CyclicBarrier is a natural requirement for a concurrent program because it can be used to perform final part of the task once individual tasks are completed.
+All threads which wait for each other to reach barrier are called parties, CyclicBarrier is initialized with a number of parties to wait and threads wait for each other by calling CyclicBarrier.await() method which is a blocking method in Java and blocks until all Thread or parties call await().
+In general calling await() is shout out that Thread is waiting on the barrier. await() is a blocking call but can be timed out or Interrupted by other thread.
+In this Java concurrency tutorial, we will see What is CyclicBarrier in Java and an example of CyclicBarrier on which three Threads will wait for each other before proceeding further.

 Difference between CountDownLatch and CyclicBarrier in Java

-In our last article we have see how CountDownLatch can be used to implement multiple threads waiting for each other.
-If you look at CyclicBarrier it also the does the same thing but there is a different you can not reuse CountDownLatch once count reaches zero while you can reuse CyclicBarrier by calling reset() method which resets Barrier to its initial State.
-What it implies that CountDownLatch is good for one time event like application start-up time and CyclicBarrier can be used to in case of recurrent event e.g. concurrently calculating solution of big problem etc. If you like to learn more about threading and concurrency in Java you can also check my post on When to use Volatile variable in Java and How Synchronization works in Java.
+In our last article, we have to see how CountDownLatch can be used to implement multiple threads waiting for each other.
+If you look at CyclicBarrier it also the does the same thing but there is different you can not reuse CountDownLatch once the count reaches zero while you can reuse CyclicBarrier by calling reset() method which resets Barrier to its initial State.
+What it implies that CountDownLatch is a good for one-time events like application start-up time and CyclicBarrier can be used to in case of the recurrent event e.g. concurrently calculating a solution of the big problem etc. If you like to learn more about threading and concurrency in Java you can also check my post on When to use Volatile variable in Java and How Synchronization works in Java.

 CyclicBarrier in Java – Example